 1936 – New oil fields developed in western Kansas.

-1937 – “Prohibition” continues in Kansas but legislature allows sale of 3.2 beer; sales tax initiated.
+1937 – “Prohibition” continues in Kansas, but the legislature allows the sale of 3.2 beer; sales tax initiated.

-Amelia Earhart, a native of Atchison, disappears on around the world flight.
+Amelia Earhart, a native of Atchison, disappears on an around-the-world flight.

 April 1, 1938 – Rural electrification reaches Kansas.
 This allowed Kansas farms to have the same technology, like sewing machines and milk machines, as cities across the nation.